-When business priorities are not well defined, stagnation will set in.
+And when business priorities are not well defined, stagnation will set in.
 Everyone from business owners to junior executives end up stuck managing and running operations instead of being able to step back and see the bigger picture.
 The changing landscape, and where they’ll need to be next year or in five.

 Without a strategic plan for agency growth or an effective, repeatable sales process, agencies are left taking a reactive stance to fluctuating market pressures.
 Which means any decisions made are not always properly considered or in the agency's best interests.

-The digital revolution has complicated the market for agencies.
-With the emergence of new tools, platforms and metrics, agencies are expected to be experts in a vast number of fields and deliver immediate, measurable results.
+Hiring, retention, talent bandwidth, increased flexibility—today these challenges have to be handled differently.
+And with the emergence of new tools, platforms and metrics, agencies are expected to be experts in a vast number of fields and deliver immediate, measurable results.

 This makes the full-service agency model increasingly irrelevant.
 In this pressure, most agencies are on the back foot, willing to work for lower rates and longer hours.
 They're running their teams into the ground rather than risk passing up an opportunity that's not a fit.